Blog How To Get a Mugshot Off Google and Clear Your Name from Search Results

 Removing your mugshot images from search results clears your name, preserves your integrity, and rebuilds your online reputation.

-However, if your criminal history includes the following, it’s much harder to have the content removed.
-These are considered complex cases, often requiring specialized professional intervention, and our services are equipped to handle such challenging situations efficiently.
+However, if your criminal history includes the following, it’s harder to have the content removed.
+These are complex cases, often requiring specialized professional intervention.
+Our services handle such challenging situations efficiently.
 In these cases, content suppression for online mugshots may be the best option:

 Are you wondering if your mugshot and arrest information can be removed online?
-Are you ready to start the process of repairing your reputation with booking photo removal?
+Are you ready to start repairing your reputation by removing booking photos?
 Get in touch with our team today.